Crochet Buffalo Plaid Christmas Stocking

 2019 Christmas Stocking Crochet Along

 This stocking was designed for the 2019 Christmas Stocking Crochet Along.
-To find out how you can participate in this year’s CAL & enter to win PRIZES, please visit my blog HERE.
-You’ll find CAL & giveaway info, you’ll also find links to all 5 free crochet stocking patterns.
+You’ll find links to all 5 crochet stocking patterns.

 Yarn

-For this stocking I chose Lion Brand Yarn’s Vanna’s Choice in Silver Heather, White & Charcoal Grey.
+For this stocking I chose Lion Brand Yarns Vanna’s Choice in Silver Heather, White & Charcoal Grey.
 Vanna’s Choice is a great worsted weight acrylic yarn that’s available in 54 colors!
-You’ll have a hard time choosing colors, but this crochet plaid stocking will look great in any color combination.
+You’ll have a hard time choosing colors, but this crochet buffalo plaid Christmas stocking will look great in any color combination.

-Buffalo Plaid Christmas Stocking – FREE CROCHET STOCKING PATTERN
+Crochet Buffalo Plaid Christmas Stocking – Free Stocking Pattern

 This post contains affiliate links.